KAMI-Github/ERC721-AC/README.md

 -   USDC tokens must be approved before minting or paying royalties.
 -   The contract uses USDC with 6 decimals.
 Adjust values accordingly if using a different token.
 -   This contract inherits from ERC721C, which includes additional transfer security mechanics.
+-   Role management is controlled by accounts with the DEFAULT_ADMIN_ROLE.
+-   When deploying, the deployer automatically receives the OWNER_ROLE and DEFAULT_ADMIN_ROLE.

 ## 📜 License